straw-hat-team/adr/adrs/5541831634/README.md

 ### External services

-Any piece of software external to your application that requires some network boundary such as APIs, 3rd party tools (Google Analytics, Sentry), and so on.
+Any piece of software external to your application that crosses some network boundary such as APIs, 3rd party tools (Google Analytics, Sentry), and so on.